PartlySaneStudios/partly-sane-skies/README.md

 Upon start up of Minecraft, a nice, Skyblock themed main menu will display.
 There are various configurable options from Skyblock-themed backrounds, along with an option to select a random background.

 ### Skill Upgrade Reccomendation
-A helpfull comand to help recommend what skill you should upgrade less.
+A helpful command to help recommend what skill you should upgrade less.
 Using ``/skillup <username>`` or ``/su <username>`` will provide a list of

 ### RNG Drop banner and sound
 When you get a rare drop, a Pumpkin Dicer or Melon Slicer like pop-up banner will appear, along with a sound, celebrating your drop.

 ### Party Manager
 Manage your party and join dungeons with a helpful party manager, with features such as viewing stats, kicking, party transfer buttons, and etc. Included in the Party Manager GUI.
+You can open it by typing the command ``/pm`` or by using the keybind.
+Default: ``P``